matushalicka/ezarr/README.md

 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.

+### SABnzbd External internet access denied message
+When you're trying to access SABnzbd the first time you'll come across the message `External internet access denied`.
+To fix this simple modify the `sabnzbd.ini` and change `inet_exposure` to `4`, restart the docker container for sabnzbd (`docker restart sabnzbd`) and now you can access the UI of SABnzbd (note: you may get a `Access denied - Hostname verification failed`, to fix this, simply go to the IP of your server directly instead of the hostname).
+After accessing the UI don't forget to set a username and password (https://sabnzbd.org/wiki/configuration/3.7/general, section Security).

+For more instructions or help see also https://sabnzbd.org/wiki/extra/access-denied.html on the official SABnzbd website.

 ## FAQ

+### How to update containers
+If you'd like to update containers, you can move to the directory of your `docker-compose.yml` file and run `(sudo) docker compose pull`.
+This pulls the newest versions of all images (blueprints for containers) listed in the `docker-compose.yml` file.
+Then, you can run `(sudo) docker compose up -d`.
+This will deploy the new versions without losing uptime.
+Afterwards, you can run `(sudo) docker image prune` to remove the old images, freeing up space.

 ### Why do I need to set some settings myself, can that be added?
 Some settings, particularly for the Servarr suite, are set in databases.
 While it *might* be